evaneschneider/site/_posts/2016-3-2-HLLC-solver.markdown

 Note - the PPMC test looks better at late times than the PPMP test from the last post, even without CTU.
-I'm looking into whether the problem was PPMP, the cfl number (0.25 vs 0.1), or the Riemann solver.
+I'm looking into whether the problem was PPMP or the cfl number (0.25 vs 0.1).
+Doesn't seem to be related to the Riemann solver.